Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Field name: firmware

-• Server-side validation: noneu-boot_mod writes whatever bytes you POST into the firmware partition.
-Choose your image carefully.
+• Server-side validation: none. u-boot_mod writes whatever bytes you POST into the firmware partition, so choose your image carefully.

 • Browser-free upload (useful in Lab 12 for scripted flashing):